tensorflow/tensorflow/tensorflow/core/profiler/g3doc/command_line.md

 <b>Following example shows importance of defining customized operation type.</b>
 In this example, extra `Variables` are created by TensorFlow implicitly and “/Momentum” is appended to their names.
-They shouldn't be included in you “model capacity” calculation.
+They shouldn't be included in your "model capacity" calculation.

 ```shell
 tfprof> scope -account_type_regexes VariableV2 -max_depth 4 -select params